jamtur01/pss_book/practical_software_security.md

 ## Mark Curphey ##
 ## Bill Hau ##

+# Table of Contents #

 #Foreword #
+Target of 3 pages
 This space is reserved for the author of the foreword.

 #Introduction #
+Target of 100 pages
 ## The Business Case for Security
 ## Case studies
 ## Security as a software quality attribute